mochsner/mochsner/README.md

 - 😄 Pronouns: he/him
 - ⚡ About
-  - Studied Mgmt Sci / Comp Sci... have had fun w/ Python, C# and JavaScript/Typescript.
+  - Studied Management Science, Computer Science, and Artificial Intelligence.
+I enjoy using Python, C# and JavaScript/Typescript.
-  - I love linux / community driven projects (will go slightly out of my way for alternatives to big tech offerings)
+  - I <3 Linux (10+ years of use), as well as most community or open source projects (will go slightly out of my way for alternatives to big tech offerings)
-  - I believe Machine Learning & Data tools should be precise and targeted use cases, rather than generalized.
-This allows more oversight and analysis.
+  - I enjoy using Machine Learning & Data tools more precisely, with targeted use cases, rather than general LLMs to solve most tasks.
+I'm of the opinion that when LLM or large transformer based models are needed, the workflows should be _reproducible_ using open source or local models when possible.
+(Note: I like gemma4 and qwen3.6/3.8)
 - 📫 How to reach me...
   - Mastodon: https://mstdn.social/@mochsner
   - E-mail: *mochsner*(AT)*pm*(D0T)*me*